legokor/drone/FC_firmware/README.md

 winget install -e --id Microsoft.WindowsTerminal
 ```

-After installation you need to generate build files for CubeIDE:
+After installation you need to generate build files for CubeIDE.
+Run this in the `FC_firmware` folder:

 > Note: CMake reports this generator as deprecated.